huguesb/bruant.info/content/posts/jekyll-to-hugo.md

 Final flourishes
 ----------------

-Being keenly aware that all LLMs have ingested a massive corpus of HTML/CSS, and are therefore excellent in all frontend matters, an area where my own skills are much less developped, but which is thankfully extremely easy to visually validate, I decided to ask Claude for a few upgrades after the successful migration.
+Being keenly aware that all LLMs have ingested a massive corpus of HTML/CSS, and are therefore excellent in all frontend matters, an area where my own skills are much less developed, but which is thankfully extremely easy to visually validate, I decided to ask Claude for a few upgrades after the successful migration.

 First I had Claude update my CSS to automatically switch between light and dark version of the Solarized color scheme based on browser preference.
 Then I had it add a discrete drop-down at the right of the navbar to explicitly switch between light and dark, persisting the state in `localStorage`, and gracefully degrading to hiding the picker when JS is disabled.